mabrasil/slides-lambda_io-2015/README.md

 # Construindo aplicações Híbridas com Ionic

-Slides from my talk at 3º CocoaHeads Fortaleza about building hybrid mobile apps with Ionic Framework.
+Slides from my talk at 2º Unidev Fortaleza about the importance of Functional Programming.

 ## Tools